 It seems pretty obvious that you should build the muscles in your legs if you're a runner.
-But think about this: When you're running, only one foot in on the ground at a time.
-The majority of the energy is focused on putting power into the ground through the balls of your foot.
+But think about this: When you're running, only one foot is on the ground at a time.
+The majority of your energy is focused on powering into the ground through the balls of your foot.
 This is called a piston strike, and it's what leads you into your next stride.

-So when you do strength work, it's important to focus on strengthening one leg without compensating with the other.
+When you do strength work, it's important to focus on working one leg without compensating with the other.
 That means doing single-leg exercises like:

 2. Barbell Movements

 Barbell movements are great for runners.
-These large, fundamental movements increase strength in the hips and posterior chain (quads, hamstrings and glutes), which is critical for runners.
+These large, fundamental exercises increase strength in the hips and posterior chain (aka your quads, hamstrings and glutes), critical for runners.

-Barbell movements like deadlifts and cleans also improve efficiency with hip extension, which is vital, as your hips are the powerhouse of movement and produce the angular velocity your legs need to create a consistent cadence.
+Barbell deadlifts and cleans also improve efficiency with hip extension, which is vital, as your hips are the powerhouse of running and produce the angular velocity your legs need to create a consistent cadence.

 Explosive exercises like plyometrics are perfect for building power.
-And with an increase in power comes an increase in running efficiency.
-It also makes steady pace running more comfortable, helps with leg turnover, increases agility and makes you more conscious of how to produce power when running.
+And with an increase in power, steady pace running becomes more comfortable.
+It also helps with leg turnover and increases agility.

-For example, box jumps can help with getting your feet off the ground quickly, bringing knees up to your chest and making sure you land right under yourself.
+Box jumps can help with getting your feet off the ground quickly, bringing your knees up to your chest and making sure you land right under yourself.
 Sounds like everything you need to create an efficient stride, right?
 Other great exercises that build explosive power are sled runs and medicine ball slams.

 4. Ab Exercises

 Any kind of core work helps improve your posture when you run, as a significant part of your posture comes from core stabilization.
-Having a strong core means you're able to run tall, and running tall increases overall running efficiency.
+Having a strong core means you're able to run tall, and running tall makes you a more efficient runner.

 When you look at sprinters, their torsos are vertical — their spine in line with their neck and no forward lean.
 This is efficient running.
 Same thing goes for distance running.
-You want to have a vertical trunk so that you know you're running right under your center of mass and having a strong core helps with this.
+You want to have a vertical trunk so that you know you're running right under your center of mass.
+Having a strong core helps with this.